Viibrant/automated-checkout/README.md

 # Automated-Checkout
-Main repository for this project, built hopefully using Tensorflow and Keras.
+Main repository for this project, built using Flask, ImageAI.
-Good luck to me lmao let's go

 ## Execution
 To run (pretty obvious but still):